 Why do I say a completed novel only represents about 25% of my efforts?
 Does that mean I'm shortchanging readers and not giving them my best?
 Not at all.
 Before I even type "Chapter One", I've spent a while thinking about my hero and heroine.
-What they look like, what type of family or background they came from, what they want the most, what they're most afraid of, what are they struggling with, what's their best attributes, their biggest flaws, etc. If I don't have a detailed picture of my them in my head, I don't even begin to hash out a plot.
-And then, just as important as my hero/heroine, is the villain.
-I ask all those questions about him or her, too, because if I don’t know all those same details, I’d miss a vital part of the story.
+Things like what they look like, what type of family or background they came from, what they want the most, what they're most afraid of, what are they struggling with, what's their best attributes, their biggest flaws, etc. Then, I usually ask all those questions to myself about the villain, too.

-Once I've got a detailed picture of my hero/heroine/villain in my head after usually a minimum of weeks mulling over them (sometimes years, in the case of my spin-off books), I move on to writing a skeletal outline that highlights the basics of my main plot - and that's subject to change.
+Once I've got a detailed picture of my hero/heroine/villain in my head (this can take weeks or sometimes even years, in the case of my spin-off novels), I move on to writing a skeletal outline that highlights the basics of my main plot - and that's subject to change.
 If my editor isn’t a drinker, she should be, because on several occasions I've called her to say a variation of "You know how I wrote that X would happen in my proposal?
 Well, I have this idea about Z instead, and here's why I think it'll work even better..."
 Well over half of the events in every book I've written have not been plotted out in advance.
 Most subplots, side characters, twists and scenes come to me as I write, not before I write.
 For me, until I'm fully immersed in writing a book, I don't know enough about it to give a detailed summary of everything that’s going to happen.

 Take all that brainstorming I mentioned on my hero/heroine/villain before starting a novel.
 By the end of the book, it inevitably turns out I only knew about thirty percent of what made them tick, even though at the onset, I thought I had them pegged.
 That knowing comes through seeing how the characters react in scenes, whether stressful, dangerous, or sexy.
 And through - one might say - an obsessive tendency to think about my characters night and day.
-An average novel takes me anywhere from two to four months working thirty hours a week on just writing new words, yet during those weeks, I probably spend twice that amount of time thinking about the book and characters (Don't believe me?
+An average novel takes me anywhere from four to six months to write, depending on the book and what else might be going on in my life.
+During that period, even when I'm not at my keyboard, I spent a lot of time thinking about the book and the characters (Don't believe me?
 Ask my husband or family.
 They'll confirm that I have a perpetual glazed look on my face and I'm only partially paying attention to things around me while writing a new book).

 Then there's research.
 Eternal Kiss of Darkness had my heroine living in

 If this sounds like a lot, let me say that most authors I know do all the same, if not more, when writing their books.
-My critt partner's research puts mine to shame, and you could ask my other regular critiquer, Ilona Andrews, the most obscure worldbuilding question and she'll have an answer for you that second.
+My critique partner's research habits put mine to shame, and you could ask my other regular critiquer, Ilona Andrews, the most obscure worldbuilding question and she'll have an answer for you that second.

-So perhaps you see why, between the new plots, subplots, characters, research, endless mulling, bouncing ideas off my long-suffering friends, implementing edit notes from my critique readers, and lots of self-revision along the way, I say that a finished book only represents about 25% of the effort involved, even before my editor sends me revision notes and I complete those (plus copyedits, plus galley edits).
+So perhaps you see why, between the new plots, subplots, characters, research, endless mulling, bouncing ideas off my long-suffering friends, implementing edit notes from my critique readers, and lots of self-revision along the way, I say that a finished book only represents about 25% of the effort involved, even before my editor sends me revision notes and I complete those (plus copyedits, galley edits, etc.)

-That’s my process of writing.
-I’m not saying it’s The Right Way to write a book.
-Other authors have different processes or can write a better book in half the time with far less obsessive tendencies (I aspire to be like those authors).
-Writing doesn’t have a one size fits all method.
+That’s my process when writing.
+I’m not saying it’s the One Right Way.
+Other authors have different processes andcan write a better book in half the time with far less obsessive tendencies (I aspire to be like them.)
+The truth is that writing doesn’t have a one-size-fits-all approach.
 It’s more trial and error that’s repeated until success or insanity occurs – or both J. For everyone who has stories and characters that demand to be written, I wish I had the perfect formula to give you, but I don’t.
 Just keep at it until you find the process that works best for you.